-Man arrested after threatening homeowners with a knife
+Man chases family from home with knife, barricaded himself inside

-SALT LAKE CITY, Utah – A man is behind bars this morning after threatening people with a knife before breaking into their home.
+SALT LAKE CITY, Utah - A man is behind bars after threatening people with a knife before breaking into their home.

-Police say they got a call around 10 p.m. on Monday night to report a man who was waving a knife near 300 East and 600 South.
+Police say they got a call about a man waving a knife near 300 East and 600 South at about 10 p.m.
+Monday.

 When officers arrived they found out that the man chased a family out of their home at knife point before barricading himself inside.